-Then, in 1954, N.A.S.A. contacted JACO to design and manufacture a component for a plastic manifold system.
-It was this request that lead to the patented invention of our one-piece compression nut and the development of the compression tube fitting line.
+Then, in 1954, NACA, the predecessor to NASA, contacted JACO to design and manufacture a component for a plastic manifold system.
+It was this request that lead to the patented invention of our one-piece compression nut and the development of JACO’s compression tube fitting line.

 By the end of 1966, the company had moved into a brand-new facility at its present location, 468 Geiger Street and employed 60 people.
-The three-shift operation turned out millions of plastic components each year, products which were specialty ordered by companies engaged in all types of business, from chemicals, to aircraft production, to plumbing and automotive.
+The three-shift operation turned out millions of plastic components each year, products which were specialty ordered by companies engaged in all types of business from chemicals and aircraft production to the plumbing and automotive industries.

-The company had now achieved a reputation as having the technical ability and manufacturing capability to handle tough jobs, blending state of the art custom molding capabilities, a successful proprietary fitting line as well as a line of injection molding machines sold under the JACO name.
+Through the years, JACO achieved a reputation of having the technical ability and manufacturing capability to handle tough jobs, state of the art custom molding capabilities, a successful proprietary fitting line, as well as a line of injection molding machines sold under the JACO name.

 In 1978, Art Jacobs retired and sold the company to Irv Davies, President of JACO Sales Corporation Fittings Division, and L. Claire Campbell, Vice President/General Manager, JACO Manufacturing Company.
 Irv Davies retired in 1987 and sold his interest to L. Claire Campbell.

 JACO continued to flourish doubling in size as operations were expanded and modernized.
 Claire Campbell retired in 1996.
-Today, the company employs 135 people in its two-facility, three-shift operation, and continues to be a closely held corporation.
+Today, the company employs over 70 people in its two-facility, three-shift operation, and continues to be a closely held corporation.